lordvaider/lordvaider.github.io/_posts/2024-05-26-Travel-History.md

 1. Evaluate the physical distance between consecutive points in the worldline (I used the [Haversine metric](https://en.wikipedia.org/wiki/Haversine_formula), just to show off more than anything else).
 2. Reverse-sorted and got the consecutive worldline points with the largest distance between them.
 These are the gaps.
 3. Applied a sensible threshold cutoff - 500 kms seems like a good lower bound for international flights.
-4. Mapped the remaining few hundred points to countries
+4. Mapped the remaining few hundred points to coun tries
 5. Filtered down to the gaps where start_country != end_country

 And voila!
 I had a table of all my international travels.